Best growth ETFs to buy in 2022

 Yes they can be and are a good way to track some of the worlds best known stock indexes.
 Although for anyone seeking value from their investments looking at other ETF types may be a more suitable option.

 Growth ETFs can include a range of stocks and company sizes.
 As we’ve seen from our list above, many include the best blue chip companies, while others focus on smaller cap stocks.
 Spreading money across a number of different growth ETFs is a good way to gain exposure to a variety of stocks that have the potential to grow.

-Before buying an ETF you’ll need to register with a broker and keep up to date with the latest news and developments.
+You’ll need to register with a broker to buy an ETF and keep up to date with the latest news and developments.
 Both of which you can do by clicking on the links below.

 Latest growth ETF news

 Pro: buy energy stocks as they’re holding a key trend line